JonathanMEdwards/subtext10/doc/language.md

 }
 check =?
 3
 ```
-An aggregate block takes as input a list.
-The code block must be a function with one argument.
-The function is called repeatedly with inputs from the items of the input list.
-In this example we called the input `item`, and define it from the default template value referenced as `that`.
+An aggregate structure must define two input items.
+The structure will be executed repeatedly, like a `for-each`, feeding items from the input sequence into the first input item.
+In this example we called the first input `item`, and define it from the default template value referenced as `that`.
-The function must have an argument (called `sum` here), which will act as an accumulator.
-On the first call it defaults to the defined value (0 here).
+The second input (`sum`) acts as an accumulator.
+On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` is set to the result of the previous call.
-This example is equivalent to the built-in `sum()` function that sums a list of numbers.
-If the function rejects an item then it will be skipped and the accumulator argument will be passed on to the next call.
-An aggregate function is  like a _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `l sum(100)`).
+This example is equivalent to the built-in `sum()` program that sums a sequence of numbers.
+If the program rejects an item then it will be skipped and the accumulator value will be passed on to the next call.
+An `aggregate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).

-## Tracked lists
+## Tracked sequences

-A list can be defined to be _tracked_.
-Tracked lists automatically assign a unique ID to each item when it is created.
+A sequence can be defined to be _tracked_.
+A tracked sequence automatically assigns a unique ID to each item when it is created.
 The ID is used to precisely track changes to the item.
 Such IDs are called _surrogate keys_ in databases.
 The tracking ID is hidden from the user and programmer.
-Tracking allows two important features:
+Tracking allows two important capabilities:

-1. Relationships between tracked lists can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key.
+1. Relationships between tracked sequences can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key.
-2. Tracked lists can be versioned and merged, similar to version control systems like git, except much more precisely.
+2. Tracked sequences can be versioned and merged, similar to version control systems like git, except more precisely.

-Two tracked lists are equal if their items are not only equal but also were created in the same relative order, including all items that were deleted.
-Tracked equality means that the lists not only have the same current state but also effectively the same history of changes.
+Two tracked sequences are equal if their items are not only equal but also were created in the same relative order, including all items that were deleted.
+Tracked equality means that the sequences not only have the same current state but also effectively the same history of changes.

-> Tracked lists could offer sorting by creation time, and creation-time could be used to order duplicates in a list sorted by value.
+> Tracked sequences could offer sorting by creation time, and creation-time could be used to order duplicates in a sequence sorted by value.

-> The IDs in tracked lists are implemented as monotonically increasing serial numbers within the list, as in an “auto-increment” field in a relational database.
-We are not exposing this because merging can renumber items (along with their selections).
+> The IDs in tracked sequences are implemented as monotonically increasing serial numbers within the sequence, as in an “auto-increment” item in a relational database.
+We are not exposing this because merging can renumber items.

 ### Links

-Links are used to store references to items from outside the list.
+Links are used to store user-modifiable references to items from outside the sequence.
 A common scenario is what relational databases call _foreign keys_, where rows in one table reference rows in another:

 ```
 customers: tracked table {